penalosa/yformatics.com/src/notes/year-3/security/part-1/network-protocols/notes.md

 ## Address translation

+If servers on the network have IP addresses and devices have MAC addresses then we need a method to match one to the other.
 The standardised solution that was created is called the Address Resolution Protocol (ARP).
 It connects the network layer to the data link layer and maps IP addresses to MAC addresses.
 Its process is based on broadcast messages and local caching.
 However, it does not support confidentiality, integrity or authentication.
 Anyone can see which IP belongs to which MAC and anyone can change this information.
 There is no security built-in at all.

 ## ARP cache poisoning

-Also know an APR spoofing, ARP cache poisoning is the process of attackers sending incorrect ARP responses to a machine.
+Also know as APR spoofing, ARP cache poisoning is the process of attackers sending incorrect ARP responses to a machine.
 Since requests are not tracked, machines trust each other and there is no authentication.
 The cache is updated every time a machine receives a reply even if it did not send a request.
 This can lead to a mal-actor-in-the-middle (MitM) attack where the attacker can eavesdrop.

 ## IP vulnerabilities